Anatomy of human joints

 Older cats sometimes struggle when chomping on treats that they previously enjoyed in their younger years.
 Most treats are too hard or chewy for them, and they often aren’t filled with the right nutrients that senior cats need.
 When picking out treats for your ageing cat, try to make sure they tick the below boxes:

 • Contains prebiotics.
-Prebiotics help with your senior cat’s digestion and help to support their kidneys.
+Prebiotics can help support your senior cat’s digestion.

 • Is filled with the right nutrients and vitamins.
 Try to make sure you’re picking ones that contain B Vitamins, Vitamin E and Potassium.